OscarJohnson6/IndieProject/journal.md

 I made a servlet for linking to the sign-up form based off the login servlet.
 I made another servlet for signing out which just removes the current user's attribute.

-I generated logo for the site using Copilot.
+I generated logo for GenieFit using Copilot.

 I didn't get as much done this week because I was having a few problems with AWS.
     <br><br>